nickhs/scuttle6/README.md

 ### What you will need to have

 * You will need to find a host that supports:
-    * IPv6 and gives you plenty of IPv6 addresses
+    * IPv6 capable provider gives you plenty of IPv6 addresses
     * modifying iptables rules to block the servers usual ICMP responses
     * `CAP_NET_RAW` to allow crafting and returning raw packets